+- Foundations in Art and Design

 - Introduction to the History of Graphic Design

 - Graphic Design

+- Drawing

+- Painting

+- Color Theory

 - Layout

 - Typography

 - Digital Photography

 - Mechanical Preparation and Manipulation

 - Poster Designs

 - Textile Designs

 - T-Shirt Design

-- Novelty Design
+- Novelty Designer

-Health Care Skills
+Health Care/Medical Assisting Skills

-HEALTH CARE SKILLS students will have the opportunity to learn about health-related topics and practice a variety of basic skills.
-Instruction will include safety hazards, first aid, nutrition, client care and hygiene, communication, interpersonal skills and team work.
-There will be an emphasis on the development of Patient Care Skills.
+HEALTH CARE/MEDICAL ASSISTING SKILLS students will have the opportunity to learn about health-related topics and practice a variety of basic skills with emphasis on the Medical Assisting profession.
+Instruction will include safety hazards, first aid, nutrition, client care and hygiene, communication, interpersonal skills, team work, electronic health records, and basic anatomy and physiology.
+There will be an emphasis on the development of Patient Care Skills in Health Care facilities.